radicle-dev/radicle.xyz/_guides/protocol.md

 artifacts are only found on centralized platforms like GitHub or GitLab, or their self-hosted counterparts.

-In Radicle, COBs allow for social artifacts to be stored directly inside repository, and replicated between peers.
+In Radicle, COBs allow for social artifacts to be stored directly inside a repository, and replicated between peers.
 This means that social artifacts inherit the same properties as source code: they are local-first, user-owned, and cryptographically signed.